andipfeff/Credit_Risk_Analysis/README.md

 Explain the purpose of this analysis.

+The purpose of this analysis is to use machine learning to predict credit risk.
+Using LendingClub's credit card dataset, six different machine learning models were trained and evaluated to figure out which model, if any, would be the best predictor of risk.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.